MartinEberle/DE-and-particle-velocity-prediction-CS-ML/README.md

 Please execute the script in the same folder as h5 and joblib files.

 ## model1_NN_vel_pred_20240228.h5
-This file contains the trained Neural network particle velocity prediction model and its parameters.
+This file contains the trained Neural network particle velocity prediction model.

 ## model2_NN_vel_pred_20240228.h5
-This file contains the trained Neural network particle count prediction model and its parameters.
+This file contains the trained Neural network particle count prediction model.

 ## standard_scaler_vel_DE_240228.joblib
 This file contains a trained StandardScaler object for normalizing the input data for the two prediction models.